raoasifraza11/todo-php/README.md

 # todo-php
-The todo list application in php, html using codeigniter by Musaweer Ahmad.
+The todo list application in php, html using codeigniter by Mussawar Ahmad.

 ## Php version